duncanmalashock/ruby-ivan/README.md

 _ivan_ is a Ruby library for creating imagery on analog [vector monitors](https://en.wikipedia.org/wiki/Vector_monitor).

+### Features ###
+_ivan_ currently handles:

+* Scaling & translation
+* 3D perspective projection & rotation
+* Saving/loading geometry data to/from Yaml files
+* Serial port output to hardware via USB

 ### Installation
 _ivan_ isn't a gem...yet.
+But it will be soon.
 For now, if you want to try it out/run the tests,

 1. Clone/download the repo
 2. Run *bundle install*
 3. Create test applications inside the project directory, requiring the 'ivan.rb' file.